danmalcolm/NonHttpRunTimeRazorSupport/README.md

 Introduction
 ------------

-NonHttpRunTimeRazorSupport demonstrates one way to use ASP.Net MVC Razor views to render content outside of the context of a running ASP.Net application.
+NonHttpRunTimeRazorSupport demonstrates a way of using ASP.Net MVC Razor views to render content outside of the context of a running ASP.Net application.
 It provides full support for layouts, _ViewStart files, partials, HtmlHelper, Urlhelper etc.

 It uses [RazorGenerator](http://razorgenerator.codeplex.com/) precompiled templates, together with some infrastructure to support execution of WebViewPage template code outside of a web app.